 The WFEA and ADAAA are interpreted broadly, in favor of finding a disability where a person has a condition that affects “major life activities” such as seeing, hearing, walking, lifting, bending, speaking, breathing, concentrating, thinking, and working.
 Many disorders of the immune, digestive, bowel, bladder, neurological, brain, respiratory, circulatory, endocrine, and reproductive functions—like cancer, HIV, or diabetes—are protected disabilities.
 This list is not all-inclusive.
 Minor impairments, like poor vision that is easily corrected by ordinary eyeglasses or contact lenses, are not covered.

 A reasonable accommodation is a change in the work environment, manner of work, and/or circumstances of work that allows the employee to perform her/his job.
 Reasonable accommodations may include a flexible work schedule, breaks, modified assignments, or measures to make the workplace more accessible, depending on the condition being accommodated.
 Employers may not refuse to provide accommodations unless a reasonable accommodation would cause the employer significant difficulty or expense.
 The accommodation provided must only be reasonable, it does not have to be the exact accommodation requested.

 If you have an impairment that prevents you from performing a major life activity, your employer may be required to accommodate you at work.
-For additional information about the ADAAA please call us at (414) 271-4500.
+For additional information about the ADAAA please contact us at (414) 240-1185.